Report: Donald Trump's son-in-law talking about setting up 'Trump TV'

 "Donald Trump's son-in-law Jared Kushner has informally approached one of the media industry's top dealmakers about the prospect of setting up a Trump television network after the presidential election in November," the Financial Times reported Monday.

+"These guys still think they have a chance," a friend of Kushner's said Monday.

+Meaning: members of Trump's inner circle believe Trump has a real shot at the presidency, despite polling data saying otherwise, so they are focused on the campaign, not a network launch.

-Kushner had a brief conversation with LionTree founder Aryeh Bourkoff, who specializes in media and technology deals, according to the newspaper.
+That said, Kushner did have an informal conversation with LionTree founder Aryeh Bourkoff, who specializes in media and technology deals, according to a source with knowledge of the matter.

+The FT reported that the conversation took place weeks ago, and there hasn't been any followup.

 The news was met with mock surprise from people who have been predicting that Trump will try to channel his supporters' passion into a profitable media enterprise after Election Day.